cloudfoundry/capi-k8s-release/README.md

 1. `./scripts/build-and-rollout-capi.sh` will take the `cloud_controller_ng` code in
    the `src/cloud_controller_ng` submodule, build a docker image with it, and roll the new image out to the `minikube` cluster.
+1. Optionally, you can supply custom configuration as an additional argument.
+E.g.:
+        `./scripts/build-and-rollout-capi.sh my-custom-values.yaml`.

 ### Known Issues